pjs0100/CovidMobileApp/README.md

 # CovidMobileApp

 Mobile app showing USA COVID data.
-Made with Corona and written with Lua
+Made with Corona and written with Lua.
+Check Report.docx for full information and pictures.